Best Four Season Tent Review For Any Extreme Weather

 GEERTOP Backpacking Tent

-• 【Spacious 2 Person Tent】With a setup size of 82.6(L) x 55(W) x 45(H) inches, this…
+• Spacious 2 Person Tent: With dimensions of 82.6(L) x 55(W) x 45(H) inches, this…

 The GEERTOP Backpacking Tent is a simple shelter for the occasional adventurer.
 This double walled tent is highly affordable and is made from anti-tear checkered polyester for maximum weather resistance.